BAIRLab/DICOManager/README.md

 #### CBCT / CT : ct
 Both CBCT and CT perform similarly, they are simply stored under different names.
-Reconstuction is done at original image coordinates.
+Reconstruction is done at original image coordinates.
 Future work will include projection of CBCT into CT coordinate space.

 #### DOSE : dose